 Richard started his making career in 1976 and soon became well known for his small intricate wooden boxes.
 Although over the following decades he diversified into automata, musical instruments and historical reconstruction for film and TV, Richard's boxes continued throughout that time to slowly evolve and develop.
-Currently today from his studio in Hereford, Richard's concentration is back on his boxes, containers and vessels after giving up a part time position as a lecturer in 3D Design at degree level held for some twenty years.
+In recent times, from his studio in Hereford, Richard reverted to concentrate on his boxes, containers and vessels after giving up a part time position as a lecturer in 3D Design at degree level, held for some twenty years.

 Most of his medium sized boxes hold the unique wooden hinge which he developed many years ago and continues to be a distinctive feature of his work.
 All of his work is individually handmade, no jigs or modern production methods are used.

 Sadly, we have recently learned from his family that Richard Windley has passed away.